dionysus/schooltools/shortcuts/README.md

 - `dl_mymedia` - creates a link that allows for easy video downloads from the uToronto's MyMedia.

 - `dl_bbco` - creates a link that allows for easy video downloads from Blackboard Collaborate.

+- `dl_canvas` - creates a link that allows for easy media downloads from UBC's Canvas (received a request to make something compatible with UBC's student platform).